 Getting a Library Card:

-Your library card entitles you to the following services and privileges.
-If you do not have a library card Farmington and Unionville residents may fill out an application at either library location – The Farmington Library,6 Monteith Dr, Farmington or The Barney Library, 71 Main St, Farmington.
+Farmington and Unionville residents may fill out an application at either library location – The Farmington Library, 6 Monteith Dr, Farmington or Barney Library, 71 Main St, Farmington.
 Library cards are valid for three years.
+Bring a photo ID or piece of mail with your Farmington/Unionville address.
 Renewals are processed in-person at the Lending Services desk.
 The purpose of renewals is to ensure that we have current contact information for your account.

 Library cards issued from any public library in the state of Connecticut are valid at the Farmington Libraries.
-Please stop at the Lending Services desk to register your card in our system.
+Bring your library card with you to the Lending Services desk to register your card in our system.
+Your out-of-town card must be current and dated with an expiration date.

 At Other Libraries:

 Your Farmington card may be used in any public library in Connecticut to borrow materials; you will need to register your Farmington card at those libraries.
-Materials from Farmington may be returned to any public library in the state with the exception of Fast Reads, Fast View DVDs, Museum Passes, E-Readers and other specialty electronics, and toys.
+Materials from Farmington may be returned to any public library in the state with the exception of Fast View DVDs, Museum Passes, E-Readers and other specialty electronics, and toys, but items will not be checked in until they are received by The Farmington Libraries.

 What is my password and How do I login?